-An islet cell tumor is rare, but can cause a variety of symptoms depending upon the type of hormone that it produces.
+Only 7 percent of pancreatic cancer cases cause PNETs, so these tumors are rare.
+However, a PNET can result in a variety of symptoms depending on the type of hormone that it produces.
 If the tumor is malignant and spreads to other parts of the body, the cancer can become very serious.

-Nonfunctional islet cell tumors produce substances that do not cause symptoms.
+Nonfunctional pancreatic neuroendocrine tumors produce substances that don’t cause symptoms.
 The only symptoms are those that result from the growth and spread of the tumor.
-These are usually malignant.

 An insulinoma is a tumor that produces the hormone insulin.
 Insulin is responsible for controlling sugar in the bloodstream.